-Shoalhaven City Council (Council) engaged Cardno to assist with the preparation of the Lower Shoalhaven Floodplain Risk Management Study and Plan including an update to the Flood Study.
+Shoalhaven City Council (Council) engaged Cardno to assist with the preparation of the Lower Shoalhaven Flood Study.
 Previous flood information available for the catchment was undertaken using older software and methods.
-Council are taking the opportunity to update the flood models using the latest software and survey information and expanding the model extents to improve the accuracy and currency of the flood information.
+Council is taking the opportunity to update the flood models using the latest software and survey information and expanding the model extents to improve the accuracy and currency of the flood information.